TABLE OF CONTENTS

 In addition, you'll learn how to grow your own weed, make cannabis extracts, cook with cannabis, and so much more.

-Whether you’re a complete cannabis beginner or a seasoned user looking to fill in some knowledge gaps, becoming a Master of Marijuana is possible with certification from CTU.
+Whether you’re a complete cannabis beginner or a seasoned user looking to fill in some knowledge gaps, becoming a Master of Marijuana is possible with cannabis certifications from CTU.